 Contractual sponsors are involved in the development of a project, its operations, and maintenance.

 When it comes to a business many ups and downs are aligned with it.
-Usually, risks faced in the project involves many factors such as cost of the project, time, performance, currency exchange, etc.
+Usually, risks faced in the project involve many factors such as cost of the project, time, performance, currency exchange, etc.

 Political risks: - Projects related to the government have a great political risk that is included as a change in politics and party that can impact feasibility, funding, and project requirements.